Academic Extension Program (AEP) Years 1 – 6

 The course lets you explore the works of Gary Crew and Steven Woolman in their picture storybooks “The Watertower”, “Caleb” and “Tagged”.
 All these books are challenging as their narrative is mysterious and characters intriguing.
 By interpreting both the visual and printed text you will engage in exciting and active investigations of the books.
 You will complete tasks as individuals, pairs and as groups to unravel the mysteries and meanings of the illustrations and text.

 Aubin Grove BYOD 1:1 Program

-BYOD iPad Program Beginning with Year 4 Students in 2022
+BYOD iPad Program Years 4 to 6 Students

 If you would like more thorough information regarding our iPad program, please click the following link.
 For information on purchasing and pricing, visit the Winthrop Portal.